 The moment you catch yourself thinking, “Should I go for the yo’?” or some other bet that you know is terrible, it’s time to quit.
 The moment you think, “The table is ice cold, I don’t know why I’m still here,” it’s time to quit.
 The moment you think, “I should be over there at that table instead of this one,” it’s time to quit.
 The moment you begin wondering how drunk you are, it’s time to quit.
 When you catch yourself yawning, it’s time to ask yourself, “Am I awake and aware enough to continue making good decisions?”
 If you’re honest with yourself and your answer is no, then it’s time to quit.

 Quitting in life is oftentimes considered unhealthy.
 However, quitting gambling or playing craps when the time is right is not a bad thing.
 In fact, quitting when the time is right is a good thing.
 So, as a smart, strong player, don’t be afraid to quit when you know it’s the right thing to do.
 You’ll probably walk away feeling good about yourself for doing so.
+While here, check out some best rated rtg casino such as Sun Palace, Casino Max, or Slots Plus to play craps for money.
+We also have a bonus guide and some Craps FAQ.

 You can now head over to the table of contents to find more great content.